 I could only finish half, but that Babarita had me feeling a little “treat yo’self” (I told you it was worth the money) and I remembered the chocolate cayenne truffles I’d had ages ago…so I decided to spring for dessert.

 The bartender listed off the desserts, and while I didn’t hear her mention the truffles, she did say that they had a sampler with cheesecake, spicy fudge, and bread budding.
 So guess what I picked.

 I liked how the spicy fudge was something different, and that it was garnished with pistachio crumbs, but the standout was the bread pudding.
 It’s soft and sweet and the sauce was lovely.
 Would order again.

 If you’re one of the Baba burger evangelists, let me insist you try some burgers from Roxie’s or Alex’s Tavern, a stuffed turkey burger from Mot & Ed’s, or a Soul Burger from Earnestine & Hazel’s.
-I’ll have an updated burger post coming real soon.
+Check out this burger post, too.

 If you haven’t yet tried this infamous Memphis burger, keep in mind that it’s a lot of people’s favorite thing ever, so it’s worth a taste.
 I’d love to hear your opinion.

 If you’re looking for something lighter, I recommend the sesame encrusted tuna (in the “small plates” section).
 I had it a few months ago as a snack and I was impressed with its freshness and flavor.
 Click here to read more about Babalu.

 Babalu Tacos & Tapas